iherbig/render/README.md

 So I'm using the win32 API's to handle all of the window creation and pixel blitting.

-# Re-inventing the Wheel
+# Other

-I don't like using tools I don't really understand.
-So where I feel it's reasonable, I'm building my own data structures and such.
+I don't really like templates.
+In my limited experience, they just make debugging more annoying.
+STL types are even worse.